ott-jax/ott/docs/glossary.rst

         problem between any source distribution :math:`\mu` and the target distribution :math:`\nu = T\#\mu`.

+    Gromov-Wasserstein distance
+        A generalization of the :term:`Wasserstein distance` between two point clouds living in possibly different spaces and equipped each with different cost functions, obtained by solving the :term:`Gromov-Wasserstein problem`.

     Gromov-Wasserstein problem
         A generalization of the :term:`Kantorovich problem` in which the objective function is no longer a linear function of a coupling matrix